H G HireGauge Speak with our team

 Healthcare-specific compliance considerations

 The basic legal framework for pre-hire tests — Uniform Guidelines, four-fifths rule, disparate impact — is covered in our defensibility guide.
-Healthcare adds three considerations on top.
+Healthcare adds two considerations on top.

 State-specific scrutiny

-Several states (most notably California, New York, Illinois, and parts of New England) have stricter rules around pre-employment testing — what can be measured, what records have to be kept, how candidate data must be handled.
+Several states (California, New York, Illinois, and parts of New England) have stricter rules around pre-employment testing.
 A defensible assessment under federal rules can still create problems in specific states.
-This is one of the places where state-level employment counsel earns their fee.
+This is where state-level employment counsel earns their fee.

 Background check intersection

-Healthcare operational roles often involve background checks tied to OIG exclusion lists, state nursing board status (for clinical-adjacent roles), and similar.
+Healthcare operational roles often involve background checks tied to OIG exclusion lists, state nursing board status, and similar.
 These are separate from the cognitive/behavioral assessment but live in the same hiring workflow.
-Worth designing the candidate experience so the two flows don't conflict.

 Healthcare doesn't get a separate set of validation rules.
 It gets the same rules applied to higher-stakes outcomes.